egor-sorokin/search-engine-react/README.md

 2) No post- and pre-processing are required.
 3) There can be requests to many APIs, but each request should be processed in a unique way since responses are always different
 4) In the future, there can be additional pages with pictures/videos/ music and different filters for the search and search result, which can be built easily in the current state of the project.

 #### technical concepts and technology choice
 1) Since the interface is simple enough, there is no need to use full and heavy MVC frameworks such *EmberJS* or *AngularJS*
 2) The choice is between *React*, *Vue* and pure *ES6*.
- *React* is chosen because the community is bigger than *Vue* one, so there are more chances to find any type of support and it is stable.
+*React* was chosen because the community is bigger than *Vue* one, so there are more chances to find any type of support and it is stable.
 There are some cool libraries for that as well.
 3) [create-react-app] is a good starter kit for starting developing